brkkaya/brkkaya/README.md

 **Hi there!
 Welcome to my GitHub Profile! 👋**

 I'm a passionate NLP engineer with a deep interest in Language Models (LLMs) and exploring their diverse applications.
 I love staying up-to-date with the latest research papers and leveraging cutting-edge technologies to develop high-quality solutions.
-My goal is to push the boundaries of NLP and create real-world impact through my work.
+My goal is to push the boundaries of NLP and create a real-world impact through my work.

 **🔭 What I'm Working On:**

 - Fine-tuning LLMs for purpose-driven text generation
 - Developing text classification and sentiment analysis models
-- Exploring topic modeling to detect emerging trends on social media platforms

 **🌱 What I'm Learning:**